 It is important to perform regular maintenance to keep your computer in optimal condition.
-This chapter provides information about improving the performance of your computer by running tools such as Disk Defragmenter and Disk Cleanup and by replacing a hard drive or adding memory.
+This chapter provides information about improving the performance of your computer by running tools such as Disk Defragmenter and Disk Cleanup.
 It also provides information about updating your programs and drivers, instructions for cleaning your computer, and tips for traveling with your computer.